Plague as art: Over the centuries, many kinds of stories

 "Saint Sebastian had survived being shot with arrows, and Saint Roch was believed to have survived an episode of the plague, so you often see them appearing in art," says C. Griffith Mann, who curates the Department of Medieval Art at the Metropolitan Museum of Art.

-A classic work of literature from the Middle Ages, Bocaccio's "The Decameron," reads in some ways as a guide to social distancing and self-isolation.
+A classic work of literature from the Middle Ages, Boccaccio's "The Decameron," reads in some ways as a guide to social distancing and self-isolation.
 Seven young women and three young men escape from the plague in Florence and live together in a villa, where they entertain each other by telling stories.

 "I think Boccaccio anticipated what we would/could do in the time of the plague: We need to escape from our 'real' world in which our misery has no explicable cause, no identifiable beginning, and no end in sight," says Wayne A. Rebhorn, who chairs the English department at the University of Texas at Austin.